 Whatever it is, the sunset at Rivers Crossing was pretty great.
 It's the rainy season in Windhoek so there were enough clouds in the sky, reflecting pink streaks from the sunset.
 It was an incredible sight: on one side of the horizon was the setting sun.
 On the other side of the horizon facing the sunset was a double rainbow.

 (OMG WHAT DOES IT MEAN)

 You could see the sprawling city of Windhoek in the distance, streetlights on and blinking.
-It was a very romantic moment for Steve and Anna.
+It was a very romantic moment for S and AN.
 And me, the third.

 After the dark settled in, I had a very different night in Khomasdal, my new neighbourhood.
 I went out with nenad, WK, and Wi11be to Wells', a neighbourhood bar in Khomasdal, and incidentally, the first bar I had ever been taken to when I first arrived in Windhoek.
 As usual, the sight of an Asian woman in a coloured bar drew some attention from the locals, which produced the following conversation